Rate Sheet Terms and Conditions

-If a third party claims or in the Company’s reasonable opinion is likely to claim that the Rate Sheet Subscriber’s use of the Data in accordance with these Terms and Conditions infringe such party’s Intellectual Property Rights, the Company may, at its sole discretion and expense either:
+If a third party claims or in the Company’s reasonable opinion is likely to claim that the Rate Sheet Subscriber’s use of the Data in accordance with this Agreement infringes such party’s Intellectual Property Rights, the Company may, at its sole discretion and expense either:

-(a) procure for the Rate Sheet Subscriber the right to continue to use the Data under the terms of these Terms and Conditions;
+(a) procure for the Rate Sheet Subscriber the right to continue to use the Data under the terms of this Agreement;

 (a) replace or modify the Data in such a way as to make such use of such Data non-infringing,

-and if the Company is unable to comply with (a) and (b) after making all commercially reasonable efforts to do so, the Company may terminate these Terms and Conditions with respect to such Data.
+and if the Company is unable to comply with (a) and (b) after making all commercially reasonable efforts to do so, the Company may terminate this Agreement with respect to such Data.